 Welcome to the home of the Irish Games Association and Gaelcon!

 The Irish Games Association hosts Ireland’s oldest independent gaming convention, Gaelcon.
-This year, it takes place from October 25-28th, at the Crowne Plaza, Northwood, Dublin 9.
+In 2025, it takes place from October 24th – 27th.
+Gaelcon 37 takes place at Crowne Plaza Dublin Airport, Northwood Park, Santry Demesne, Dublin 9, Ireland.

 Who are we?